Fundlan

 Is Fintech part of Financial Services?

 Well, not really.
-It is meant to be the improved and digitalized version of traditional financial services and that is supposed to be the difference between financial services and fintech.
+It is meant to be the improved and digitalized version of traditional financial services, and that is supposed to be the difference between financial services and fintech.

 At its foundation, fintech uses advanced software and algorithms that are employed on computers and, increasingly, smartphones to assist businesses, business owners, and individuals in better managing their financial operations, procedures, and lives.
 Robo-advisors, payments apps, peer-to-peer (P2P) lending apps, investment applications, and crypto apps are a few examples of fintech services.